c4hun/c4hun/README.md

 - 👋 Hi, I’m @Chooshou
 - 👀 I’m interested in Front-End Web developer
-- 🌱 I’m currently learning Symfony and JavaScript
+- 🌱 I’m currently learning JavaScript and its framworks(Angular, React.JS and Node.JS)
 - 💞️ I’m looking forward a chance on Junior Web developer(Front-End) for my study
 - 📫 How to reach me vms.j88uh@slmail.me